leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *A Drive Top - 2*
 {: .fs-2 .text-grey-dk-000 }

 After soldering the wires and directing them into the wire channel, they naturally form 90° bends.
-Should be fine I think.
-I'll try to remember to zip tie this up somewhere for some relief.
+I'll need to add heatshrink to reinforce the connection and zip tie this up somewhere for strain relief.

 ![A Drive Top - 3](../../../../assets/images/micron-24-a-b-drives-6.jpg)
 *A Drive Top - 3*